Last updated July, 2022

 2.20.070 Territorial jurisdiction

 2.20.120 Same–Public hearing prior to adoption or amendment

 2.20.130 Same–Resolution of adoption; certification to city commissioners

 2.20.140 Same–Approval of subdivision plats after filing

 For state law as to planning commissioners, see NDCC, § 40-48-01 et seq.
 As to regulation of subdivisions of land, see §§ 34.08.020, 34.08.030 of this Code.
 As to zoning, see Ch.
 39.

-The City Administrator shall appoint, with the approval of the board of city commissioners, six or seven persons to serve on the planning commission so that an odd number is always maintained.
-One of those positions shall be a sitting member of the board of city commissioners.
-One of those positions shall also include a member of the board of parks and recreation.
-In addition to the members appointed by the city, the planning commission shall include two persons appointed by the county board of commissioners that reside outside of the corporate limits of the city, including one from the extraterritorial zoning area of the city pursuant to North Dakota Century Code, Chapter 40-48-03.
+The City Administrator shall appoint, with the approval of the Board of City Commissioners, seven or nine persons to serve on the planning commission so that an odd number is always maintained.
+One of those positions shall be a sitting member of the Board of City Commissioners.
+One of those positions shall also include a member of the Board of Parks and Recreation.
+In addition to the members appointed by the City, the planning commission shall include three persons appointed by the Board of County Commissioners that reside outside of the corporate limits of the city, including one from the extraterritorial zoning area of the City pursuant to North Dakota Century Code, Chapter 40-48-03.
 (Code 1958, § 2-35; Ord.
 No. 529; Ord.
 No. 566; Ord.
-No. 1593 § 1)
+No. 1593 § 1, Ord 1751 § 1 )

 For state law as to appointment of members and number to be appointed, see NDCC, § 40-48-03.